ckartchner/ckartchner/README.md

 ### Hi, I'm Carlin :tada:
+I'm a ...

-I'm a Full-Stack Developer located in Durham, North Carolina
+- :computer: Full-Stack Developer located in Durham, North Carolina
-- :telescope: I'm an explorer - I love software development because it affords me limitless opportunities to ask questions
+- :telescope: Explorer - I love software development because it affords me limitless opportunities to ask questions
 - :rocket: Open source contributor - Currently looking to get more involved in open source software development focused on understanding how a diverse range of projects are getting things done
 - :school: Computer science graduate - Hold a master's in computer science from Georgia Tech
 - :tophat: Professional developer - If you want to know more about the professional side of my life, checkout [my LinkedIn page](https://www.linkedin.com/in/carlin-kartchner/)